Pennsylvania Online Gambling FAQ

 Will Pennsylvania be the only state to offer online casino?

-Nope!
-Online casino is also offered by New Jersey and Delaware.
+No. Online casino is also offered by New Jersey and Delaware.
 NJ made online casino gambling legal in 2013 while Delaware passed their bill just a year before.
-An often discussed topic is whether Nevada will join these other states.
-But the chances of Nevada online casinos are extremely slim.
-Part of this is due to fear; if the state allows online casino, it could impact the revenue of their land-based resorts.

 What did the H 271 bill do for gambling in Pennsylvania?